 Stanley Roth, Sr. Professor of Retailing

 Rajiv Lal, is the Stanley Roth, Sr. Professor of Retailing at Harvard Business School.
-He has also been responsible for the retailing curriculum and has served as the course head for Marketing, required study in the first year of the MBA program.
-Professor Lal also teaches in several Executive Education programs, has previously cserved as the Faculty Chair for the Global Management Program, and currently co-chairs the program on Building and Leading a Customer Centric Organization.
+He has been responsible for the retailing curriculum and has served as the course head for Marketing, required study in the first year of the MBA program.
+Professor Lal also teaches in several Executive Education programs, has previously served as the Faculty Chair for the Global Management Program, and currently co-chairs the program on Building and Leading a Customer Centric Organization.
 Additionally, Professor Lal is developing an MBA elective curriculum course, Business of Smart Connected Products, to be taught in Spring 2017.

-Lal's current research is concerned with the Future of Department Stores in America.
-In addition, he is studying how to build and sustain Customer Centric retail organizations.
+Lal's current research concerns the future of department stores in America.
+In addition, he is studying how to build and sustain customer-centric retail organizations.
 His most recent work explored successful retail strategies for global expansion.
-He has written extensively on the impact of using the Internet as a channel of distribution on a retailer's pricing, merchandising and branding strategy.
+He has written extensively on the impact of using the Internet as a channel of distribution on a retailer's pricing, merchandising, and branding strategy.
 A recent paper written on this area of research was published in Marketing Science and nominated for the award of the best paper in Marketing and Management Science.
 His earlier work in retailing studies the impact of competition between different retail formats, such as EDLP and Hi-Lo grocers.
-He has also studied the consequences of the increasing use of store brands by grocery retailers on store loyalty and its implications for packaged goods manufacturers.
+He has also studied the consequences of grocery retailers’ increasing use of store brands on store loyalty and its implications for packaged goods manufacturers.

-Lal's earlier research has focused on pricing, trade promotions and salesforce compensation plans.
-The work on salesforce compensation plans originated with his dissertation research which won the award for the best paper published in Marketing Science and Management Science in 1985.
+Lal's earlier research focused on pricing, trade promotions, and salesforce compensation plans.
+The work on salesforce compensation plans originated with his dissertation research, which won the award for the best paper published in Marketing Science and Management Science in 1985.
 A subsequent article, also developed from his thesis, received an honorable mention for the same award in 1986.
 He has continued to work in this area and has recently completed a study of compensation plans used by German salesforces.